Are you a hardworking and dedicated research professional interested in being part of breakthrough Research?

 Must have outstanding interpersonal, communication and organization skills to work across company disciplines and functional units, and computer application experience.

-Must possess digital literacy in Excel and Word.
+Must possess digital literacy.

 Ability to simultaneously manage multiple tasks with attention to details.